mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 ## Introduction
+Big data is a broad and rapidly evolving topic.
 Big data is a vast and complex field that is constantly evolving, and for that reason, it’s important to understand the basic common terms